rndmorris/Salis-Arcana/docs/bugfixes.md

 Prevents bugs related to multiple players opening an Arcane Workbench's GUI at the same time, including a duplication bug, research verification bug, and some others.

+### Cache Last Recipe in Arcane Workbench

+**Config option:** `arcaneWorkbenchCache`

+Causes each Arcane Workbench to keep a cache of the last valid recipe, massively improving the performance of bulk crafts & the GUI.

+### Arcane Workbench Pretends to be a Crafting Table during Forge Events

+**Config option:** `arcaneWorkbenchForgeEventBridge`

+When performing a mundane crafting recipe in an Arcane Workbench, it will pretend to be a normal crafting table when sending the Forge event.
+Prevents the Spellbinding Cloth item duplication glitch.

 ## Use Forge fishing lists for fishing golem loot

 **Config option:** `useForgeFishingLists`